gautamkrishnar/Be-Like-Bill/README.md

 <img src="http://belikebill.azurewebsites.net/billgen-API.php?default=1&name=yourname" />
 ```

-If you need to use your own Be like Bill meme with your oen customized text just use the following:
+If you need to use your own Be like Bill meme with your own customized text just use the following:

 ```html
 <img src="http://belikebill.azurewebsites.net/billgen-API.php?text=This is Bill%0D%0ABe Like Bill" />